anuyts/menkar/Plans.md

 * If checking Top-relatedness: succeed.
 * Weak head normalize everything (no decorations).
 * If the type has eta, eta expand and recurse. †
 * If the type is blocked, and both hands are whnf, try to match; at success recurse, otherwise block.
+(WHY IS THIS OK?)
 * If both hands are whnf, either fail or match and recurse.
-* If one hand is a pure implicit: head-solve the meta and recurse!
+* If one hand is a pure implicit and the other is not: head-solve the meta and recurse!
 (We're not checking Top-relatedness, so the head is not i-erased.) †
+* If one hand is a pure implicit and the other is a different implicit: ?
 * We know that one hand is blocked.
 Block.

 † This no longer works if you have intersection/union types, or any other construction that causes heads to be i-erased.